bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_4_Numba_integration/01_Numba_integration.rst

 ~~~~~~~~~~~

 PyCOMPSs’ tasks can be decorated with Numba’s ``@jit``/\ ``@njit`` decorator
-(with the appropiate parameters) just below the @task decorator in order to
+(with the appropriate parameters) just below the @task decorator in order to
 apply Numba to the task.

 .. code-block:: python